|School||Cardiff School of Planning and Geography|

 Reflective Journal (100%)

-Students will be introduced to a series of theoretical concepts for interpreting individual environmental behaviour: normative concepts of citizenship and obligation; concepts of identity; rational choice theory; ‘deficit models’ of information provision and their weaknesses; actor network theory and similar theories for understanding the relationship between human choices and non-human technologies and systems.
+Students will be introduced to a series of theoretical concepts for interpreting individual environmental behaviour: normative concepts of citizenship and obligation; concepts of identity; rational choice theory; ‘deficit models’ of information provision and their weaknesses; actor network theory and cognate practice-based theories for understanding the relationship between human choices and non-human technologies and systems.
 Each week these theories will be linked to important environmental issues and the situations in which we encounter them in our daily lives: travel choice and the decision to fly; waste disposal in the home and in other venues; energy consumption in the (extended) domestic context; green identities in mass consumption societies.
 All sessions are mandatory, and students should bring their own personal reflections to bear on the subject matter.

 The following provide valuable introductory reading to the module as a whole.
 Readings will be updated from year to year.
 More detailed and up-to-date reading lists will be provided to accompany each session, with the most important items indicated, and these will be placed on Learning Central.